X-czh/x-czh.github.io/source/index.md

 comments: false
 ---

 I am a first-year master student at University of Illinois at Urbana-Champaign (UIUC), studying Computer Science.
-I am broadly intersted in computer systems and machine learning.
+I am interested in a wide range of topics related to infrastructure for building software systems, including distributed systems, operating systems, programming languages, and compilers.
 Before that, I was an undergraduate student at New York University Shanghai (NYUSH), where I majored in Computer Science, and minored in Mathematics and Data Science.

 I was born and raised in Suzhou, a beautiful city in China where the ancient and the modern blend.
 I then had the luck to live and study in two amazing cityies: Shanghai and New York.
 During my leisure time, I enjoy reading, cycling and playing Dota.